phalcon-orphanage/docs/en/db-models-relationships.md

 The code above gets a customer from our database.
 Two invoices are created and assigned to the `invoices` relationship of the customer as an array.
 The customer record is then saved, which also saves the two invoices in the database and links them to the customer.

 Although the syntax above is very handy, it is not always ideal to use it, especially when updating related records.
-Phalcon does not know which records need to be added or removed using an __update__, and as a result it will perform a replace.
+Phalcon does not know which records need to be added or removed using an __update__, and as a result it will perform a replacement.
 In update situations, it is better to control the data yourself vs. leaving it to the framework to do that.

 Saving data with the above syntax will implicitly create a transaction and commit it if all goes well.
 Messages generated during the save process of the whole transaction will be passed back to the user for more information.